Tommyhillphyga/weather-prediction-system/README.md

 # Procedures to follow
 - signup for the Opwnweathermap Api at openweathermap.org and get the Api key and replace the key with yours

-- signup for the OpwnAi Api and get the Api key at openweathermap.org and get the Api key and replace the key with yours
+- signup for the OpenAi Api, get the Api key

 # Install the requirements
 ```